 Peter was CEO and President of a global company, a worldwide leader in the Control and Automation sector, and an executive team member of a FTSE 100 Corporation.
 He also served as a Director of the Trustee board of one of the UK’s Top 10 pension schemes.
 In his CEO role, he was responsible for the operations of over forty entities in Europe, North America and the Asia Pacific region.
 He traveled extensively to visit customers, suppliers, financial services, and group companies.

 Since retiring from his full-time role, he has worked as a consultant to Private Equity companies, served as Vice Chairman of a major museum, chaired a Rights-of-Way group, and purchased a local farm.
 Peter and Pauline have two children, a daughter, who is a research chemist, and a son, who is a process engineer.
-They have two grandchildren, who attend a primary school, which converted to an academy several years ago.
+They have two grandchildren, who attend a secondary school.

 Reverend Deb Smith